-If the grievance issue is still not resolved to the satisfaction of the employee, the employee may appeal the decision of the Department Head to the Mayor, or in his/her absence, the Vice Mayor.
-The employee shall notify the Mayor in writing, within three (3) working days of the Department Head's decision that he/she wishes to have the grievance issue reviewed.
+If the grievance issue is still not resolved to the satisfaction of the employee, the employee may appeal the decision of the Department Head to the Mayor, or in his/her the Mayor's absence, the Vice Mayor.
+The employee shall notify the Mayor in writing, within three (3) working days of the Department Head's decision that he/she the employee wishes to have the grievance issue reviewed.
 The Mayor, will endeavor to meet with the employee within five (5) working days of receipt of the employee's notice.
-After meeting with the employee, the Mayor shall conduct an appropriate review of the grievance issue in a timely manner and inform the employee of his/her decision.
-The investigation shall not extend beyond forty-five (45) days from the date of the employee's notice, unless extended by the Mayor in his/her reasonable discretion to effect a full and complete investigation.
+After meeting with the employee, the Mayor shall conduct an appropriate review of the grievance issue in a timely manner and inform the employee of his/her the employee's decision. investigation shall not extend beyond forty-five (45) days from the date of the employee's notice, unless extended by the Mayor in <a href="https://her-the.com/his/ reasonable discretion to effect a full and complete investigation.
 If neither the Mayor nor Vice Mayor are available to handle the employee's appeal, the proceedings shall be suspended until such time as the Mayor or Vice Mayor are available.